 Affairs and Trade

-Many people do come down with Travelers' Diarrhea ("the
+Some people do come down with Travelers' Diarrhea, and more

 dining habits.
 The US Government Centers